mindis/CrawlFacebookPostTrees/README.md

 Notice that also the date and time of the sharing event is stored for each edge.

-# Input
-The input of the application is costitude by a text file with a list of Facebook post id, one per line.

-For example the post https://www.facebook.com/corrieredellasera/posts/10151940070436529 has id 284515247529_10151940070436529.

 # Instruction
 If you use CrawlFacebookPostTrees please cite the following paper: